15th April 2025

 For a football club, this may mean identifying opportunities (current or future) to enhance their offering to fans – whether that be:

-Once these objectives are established, a strategy can help navigate the requisite tech solutions and systems as well as identify where data protection compliance steps should be taken (for example, obtaining express marketing consents).
 Laying the foundations at the outset will allow you to better understand your fan or customer base and show greater value to prospective partners by demonstrating why your organisation is the right fit.
 Experience shows that failure to do this can make it very difficult and costly to rectify or reconcile at a later date.

 As an organisation’s fan/customer database grows, so do the opportunities to send marketing-related communications.
-Before sending any direct marketing to individuals it is (in the majority of circumstances) important that you receive the express and clear consent from that individual.
+Before sending any direct marketing to individuals, it is (in the majority of circumstances) important that you receive the express and clear consent from that individual.
 That means the individual actively provides their permission to receive marketing from you.
 For example, this may look like ticking a box or filling out an e-form.

 Likewise, it is also important for an organisation to: